Skip to Main Content

 In a personal injury lawsuit, in contrast, a truck accident victim can seek full and fair compensation for all of their damages.
 This includes all of your hospital bills, the costs of your future medical care and rehabilitation, damage to your vehicle, and compensation for your mental anguish, disfigurement, and loss of enjoyment of life, among other things.
 In some cases it may also be possible to seek punitive damages if a truck driver or trucking company’s actions in causing an accident were intentional or especially reckless.

-Do You Need to Speak with a Homestead Truck Accident Lawyer?
+Do You Need to Speak with a Homestead Truck Accident Attorney?

 A truck accident is not a simple “fender bender.”
 There are often complicated factual and legal questions that need to be sorted out, especially since there are often multiple potential defendants who may be liable for injuries sustained by multiple victims.
 That is why if you are one of those victims, it is in your best interest to work with a qualified Homestead truck accident lawyer.

-The personal injury team at Dolan Dobrinsky Rosenblum Bluestein, LLP, can review your accident and conduct a full investigation into what happened.
+The personal injury team at Dolan Dobrinsky Rosenblum Bluestein, LLP, can review all kinds of Homestead truck accidents and conduct a full investigation into what happened.
 Just as important, we can take the burden of dealing with insurance companies off of your hands as you struggle to recover from your injuries.
-Many truck accident cases do result in a fair settlement with the insurer.
+Many trucking accidents, car accidents, and their personal injury cases do result in a fair settlement with the insurer.
 But you are far more likely to obtain a favorable result by working with attorneys who are prepared to take your case to court if necessary.So if you would like to speak with one of our truck accident lawyers, call us today at 305-371-2692 to schedule a free initial consultation.

 Highly Qualified Legal Representation